namtoki/English/stock/pool.md

 - It's raining cats and dogs
 - Oh!
 I always forget the 'S'!
 - So, I've read somewhere.
 I don't remember where, but somebody saying that
+- They may just as well be married since they've been living together for years.
+- Come on now, you may as well tell us.
+- The guy I'm playing is a really good golfer?
+Well, I may as well give up before I start. (仕方ない)
+- Which train do we need to take?
+It doesn't matter.
+They all go to Central Station.
+- I won't know until I try.